iiasa/GLOBIOM-G4M_LookupTable/README.md

 ```

 ## User guidelines
 The Lookup-Table dataset is free to use under the [CC BY 4.0 licence](https://creativecommons.org/licenses/by/4.0/).
-Please cite our [paper](https://iopscience.iop.org/journal/1748-9326) when using the dataset.
+Please cite our [paper](https://iopscience.iop.org/article/10.1088/1748-9326/abc58a#erlabc58as5) when using the dataset.

-*Frank S, Gusti M, Havlík P, Lauri P, DiFulvio F, Forsell N, Hasegawa T, Krisztin T, Palazzo A, and Valin H (2020).
+*Frank S, Gusti M, Havlík P, Lauri P, DiFulvio F, Forsell N, Hasegawa T, Krisztin T, Palazzo A, and Valin H (2021).
 Land based climate change mitigation potentials within the agenda for sustainable development.
 Environmental Research Letters.
-Accepted.*
+Volume 16(2)024006.*